 Now comes the fun part.
 Start mixing at speed 6 (for a Bear Teddy mixer we advice speed 3).
-First your dough will look like pancake batter with some gluten but after about 3 to 5 minutes of mixing (so way shorter than the original recipe’s 10 to 30 minutes) the complete dough ball should stick to the dough hook and be separated from the sides, hardly touching the bowl anymore, even separating from the bottom from time to time.
+First your dough will look like pancake batter with some gluten but after about 3 to 5 minutes of kneading (so way shorter than the original recipe’s 10 to 30 minutes) the complete dough ball should stick to the dough hook and be separated from the sides, hardly touching the bowl anymore, even separating from the bottom from time to time.

 When this happens you can make a wonderful ‘windowpane’ with your dough, as demonstrated in the picture.

 Place the dough in a bowl sprayed with oil, cover and let it rest for 90 minutes in a warm place, provided the temperature of your dough is around 24ºC / 75ºF.
 During this period this dough really increases in size, more so than with your regular bread dough.
 After this period it should look very wobbly with lots of air, but it should not collapse of course.

 Preheat your oven at 230ºC / 445ºF.
 Prepare your baking tray (about 30 x 40 cm / 12 x 16 inches) by lining it with a baking sheet or baking parchment and lightly spray or coat it with some oil.
 Spread out the gloopy dough on the baking tray (wetting or oiling your fingers will help) making sure to evenly distribute it into the corners.

 Dress the dough with the following ingredients (or ingredients of choice):